Event-based reconstruction of time-resolved centreline deformation of flapping flags: Method

 \section{Method}

 Event-based cameras record changes in intensity at the pixel level.
 Here, we consider a flapping flag in a uniform flow that is imaged using an event-based camera to measure the centreline deformation of the flag in time (\cref{fig:CasePresentation}).
 The centreline is illuminated by a laser sheet normal to the flag that intersects the flag at mid-height.
+The laser used is a continuous laser to leverages the full potential of event-based imaging.
 An event-based camera records the reflections of the laser sheet on the flag from above.
 If the flag is stable and remains still, the centreline does not move in the field of view.
 The light intensity at each pixel stays constant over time and no events are generated.
 When the flag flaps, the position of the illuminated centreline moves in the field of view.
 Photoreceptors undergo light intensity transitions when the centreline reflections pass them.
 Individual pixel events are generated at the precise time and location in the field of view corresponding to the locations where the centreline passes by.
+The absence of events for a still object in the field of view differs from studies using pulsed illumination.
+When pulsed illumination is used, events are generated for every pulse, whether the object's centreline moves or not.
 The list of events can be represented as a cloud indicating the changes in centreline deformation in space and time (\cref{fig:algorithm_illustration}.a).
 Each event is described by a spatial position $\kindex{x}{evs}$ and $\kindex{y}{evs}$, a time stamp $\kindex{t}{evs}$ and a polarity $\kindex{p}{evs} = 1$ or $0$ for increasing or decreasing brightness, respectively.
+The spatial coordinates obtained after calibration (see Appendix 1) are non-dimensionalized by the centreline's length $L$ and time stamps $\kindex{t}{evs}$ is non-dimensionalized by the flapping period $T=1/\kindex{f}{flapping}$ which is determined a posteriori.
 This data structure is spatially sparse and provides only information about changes in the field of view.
 Each event indicates where something is moving, but it does not tell us which part of the flag is moving and where the rest of the flag is.

 A specialised algorithm is required to convert the cloud of events into a parametrised description of the deformation of the flag's centreline expressed by the coordinates $x(s,t)$ and $y(s,t)$ with $s$ the curvilinear abscissa and $t$ the time.
 The solution we propose here is an algorithm that encodes the current state of the geometry in time with a chain-like structure of $\kindex{N}{j}$ links and joints, excluding the fixed root connection.
 The relative location of successive joints is defined in polar coordinates~$(\kindex{r}{k},\kindex{\theta}{k})$ (\cref{fig:algorithm_illustration}.b).
 The total length of the chain $L = \sum_{k = 1}^{\kindex{N}{j}} \kindex{r}{k}$ is either kept constant for inextensible objects, or might vary in time if the material is extensible.
 Here, we will focus solely on inextensible flags, but the algorithm can be extended in future work to account for local stretching or compression of the material as a function of known material properties and additional measures of the local shear stress, for example.
 The initial distribution of the joints along the object is chosen to be equidistant here.
 Alternative non-equidistant distributions can be selected if desirable.
 The variations of $\kindex{\theta}{k}$ along the chain describe the line curvature.